henriwoodcock/Applying-Modern-Best-Practices-to-Autoencoders/README.md

 ![mnistPR](report/images/MNIST-progresize.png "MNIST Progressive Resizing Results")

 # Full Report
-There is a full report explaining each method and training technique as well as a dicussion of the results available [here as a pdf] and [here on my website].
+There is a full report explaining each method and training technique as well as a dicussion of the results available [here on my website].